Trauma, Addiction, and Healing & The Criticality of Individualized Diagnosis and Treatment

 In chapter 15 of The Myth of Normal, Maté offers a definition of addiction that isn’t all that different from ASAM’s, although he shuns the term disease: “Addiction is a complex psychological, emotional, physiological, neurobiological, social, and spiritual process.
 It manifests through any behavior in which a person finds temporary relief or pleasure, and therefore craves, but that in the long term causes them or others negative consequences, and yet the person refuses or is unable to give it up.”

-All of this shows that addiction is a complex, intricate condition that cannot easily be pinned down with a few sentences.
+All of this shows that addiction is a complex, intricate condition that cannot easily be pinned down.
 Maté is certainly correct to say that individual life experiences are important factors.

 As addiction author Maia Szalavitz suggested in Unbroken Brain, it’s not simply about misusing substances, either: “Drugs are powerful primarily when the rest of your life is broken…By itself, nothing is addictive; drugs can only be addictive in the context of set, setting, dose, dosing pattern, and numerous other personal, biological, and cultural variables.
 Addiction isn’t just taking drugs.
 It is a pattern of learned behavior.”

-In his brilliant history of addiction in the United States, The Urge, Carl Erik Fisher noted that in our attempts to comprehend addiction, a complex situation with a multitude of factors is too often reduced to a simplistic scenario.
+In his history of addiction in the United States, The Urge, Carl Erik Fisher writes about attempts to comprehend addiction.
+He describes a complex situation with a multitude of factors too often reduced to a simplistic scenario.
 “What is necessarily a complex web of intersecting forces is too often reduced to one simplistic story: trauma, brain disease, an evil and unstoppable drug, a bad pill-mill doctor, a hereditary taint, or a weak will, or poor morals.”

 Treatment — where theory meets (or does not meet) practice

 Contributions to the canon of addiction and behavioral health knowledge like those from Maté, Szalavitz, Fisher, and many others offer vital insights and illustrate the evolving and complicated nature of addictive disorders.
 In some cases, the theories espoused and research published by numerous authors directly impact addiction medicine practice.
-However, just as skilled clinicians can employ multiple treatment modalities and approaches to treat clients effectively based on their needs and preferences, no single theoretical understanding of substance use and mental health disorders explains every case, nor do most people experiencing these conditions meet a set of common criteria.
-All people, regardless of socioeconomic status, presence or lack of adverse childhood events, and other traumas, and those of every gender, age, and cultural group, experience these conditions.
+For example, skilled clinicians can use multiple treatment modalities to treat clients based on their needs and preferences.
+Similarly, no single theory explains every case of substance use and mental health disorders.
+Most people experiencing these conditions do not meet a common set of criteria.
+People from all socioeconomic statuses, with or without adverse childhood events and traumas, and of every gender, age, and cultural group, experience these conditions.

-While many healthcare professionals, experts, and policymakers agree that specific cultural stressors, such as high economic disparity, intense political polarization, problematic social media use, commercialization and marketing of addictive substances, prevalent violence, climate concerns, and more, contribute to the development of mental health and substance use disorders, clinicians on the front lines encounter clients impacted by varying degrees and an infinitely variable combination of these factors.
-In practice, understanding theories about the broad underlying causes of behavioral health disorders is meaningful but tangential to the daily work of therapists and clinicians providing treatment.
+Many healthcare professionals, experts, and policymakers agree on specific cultural stressors.
+These include high economic disparity, intense political polarization, and problematic social media use.
+They also include commercialization of addictive substances, prevalent violence, and climate concerns.
+These factors contribute to mental health and substance use disorders.
+Clinicians on the front lines see clients impacted by varying degrees of these stressors.
+The combinations of these factors are infinitely variable.
+Understanding theories about broad causes of behavioral health disorders is meaningful.
+However, it is tangential to the daily work of therapists and clinicians.

-Because the causes of behavioral health disorders are so varied and nuanced, understanding the issues every client and family system experiences is crucial to achieving successful clinical outcomes.
-Through in-depth diagnosis and assessment over an extended period, clinicians can gain an informative picture of the underlying factors contributing to developing and exacerbating each client’s conditions and tailor treatment around that individual set of needs.
+The causes of behavioral health disorders are varied and nuanced.
+Understanding each client and family system is crucial for success.
+Clinicians achieve this through in-depth diagnosis and assessment over time.
+This process reveals the underlying factors contributing to each client’s conditions.
+Clinicians can then tailor treatment to meet those specific needs.

 At New Paradigm Recovery, experienced therapists, intensive assessment, close case management, and clinical flexibility offer clients and clinicians the opportunity to develop detailed personal and family histories that reveal a tapestry of underlying issues.
 This understanding informs effective treatment options and other supportive services that promote improved quality of life, well-being, and recovery.
 The multidisciplinary New Paradigm Recovery team is well-versed in trauma-informed care and family system issues and trained in numerous evidence-based approaches to better tailor individual treatment plans to personal experiences and needs.